zooko/smalloc/README.md

 # smalloc -- a simple memory allocator

-`smalloc` is a memory allocator, suitable (I hope) as a drop-in replacement for the Rust default global allocator, and (hopefully) other general-purpose allocators like `jemalloc`, `mimalloc`, `snmalloc`, etc.
+`smalloc` is a memory allocator, suitable (I hope) as a drop-in replacement for `ptmalloc` (the glibc memory allocator), `libmalloc` (the Macos userspace memory allocator), `jemalloc`, `mimalloc`, `snmalloc`, `rpmalloc`, etc.

-`smalloc` offers performance competitive with the other memory managers, while being much simpler.
-The current implementation is only 379 lines of Rust code (excluding docs, comments, tests, benchmarks, etc).
+`smalloc` offers performance properties comparable to the other memory managers, while being simpler.
+The current implementation is only 455 lines of Rust code (excluding comments, tests, benchmarks, etc).

 # Caveats